Small-time expansions for local jump-diffusion models with infinite jump activity: Setup, assumptions and notation

-{\bf(C4)} There exists a constant $\delta>0$ such that, for all $x,\zeta\in\mr$,
+\item[(C4)] There exists a constant $\delta>0$ such that, for all $x,\zeta \in\mr$,

-\end{quote} \begin{remk} {Boundedness conditions of the type {\bf (C3)} above are not restrictive in practice.
-Indeed, on one hand, extremely large values of $b$ and $\sigma$ won't typically make sense in a particular financial or physical phenomenon in mind (e.g., a large volatility value $\sigma$ could hardly be justified financially).
+\end{longlist} \begin{remk} {Boundedness conditions of the type (C3) above are not restrictive in practice.
+Indeed, on one hand, extremely large values of $b$ and $\sigma$ will not typically make sense in a particular financial or physical phenomenon in mind (e.g., a large volatility value $\sigma$ could hardly be justified financially).
 On the other hand, a stochastic model with arbitrary (but sufficiently regular) functions $b$ and $v$ could be closely approximated by a model with $C^{\infty}_{b}$ functions $b$ and $v$.
-The condition} {(\ref{NndegncyCnd}-i), which was also imposed in \cite{Leandre}, guarantees the a.s. existence of a flow $\Phi_{s,t}(x):\bbr\to\bbr,x\to X_{s,t}(x)$ of diffeomorphisms for all $0\leq s\leq{}t$ (cf. \cite{Leandre}), where here $\{X_{s,t}(x)\}_{t\geq{}s}$ is defined as in {(\ref{SE1General})} but with initial condition $X_{s,s}(x)=x$.} {Finally, let us mentioned that condition {\bf C4(ii)} is used only for the density expansion, but not the tail expansion.} \end{remk}
+The condition} {(\ref{NndegncyCnd})(i), which was also imposed in L\'eandre \cite{Leandre}, guarantees the a.s. existence of a flow $\Phi_{s,t}(x)\dvtx \bbr\to\bbr,x\to X_{s,t}(x)$ of diffeomorphisms for all $0\leq s\leq{}t$ (cf. L\'eandre \cite{Leandre}), where here $\{ X_{s,t}(x)\}_{t\geq {}s}$ is defined as in {(\ref{SE1General})} but with initial condition $X_{s,s}(x)=x$.} {Finally, let us mentioned that condition {(C4)(ii)} is used only for the density expansion, but not the tail expansion.}\vadjust{\goodbreak} \end{remk}

 As it is usually the case with L\'evy processes, we shall decompose $Z$ into a compound Poisson process and a process with bounded jumps.
-More specifically, let $\phi_{\varepsilon}\in C^{\infty}(\bbr)$ be a truncation function such that ${\bf 1}_{|\zeta|\geq \varepsilon}\leq\phi_{\varepsilon}(\zeta)\leq {\bf 1}_{|\zeta|\geq \varepsilon/2}$ and let {$Z(\varepsilon):=\{Z_{t}(\varepsilon)\}_{t\geq{}0}$} and {$Z'(\varepsilon):=\{Z'_{t}(\varepsilon)\}_{t\geq{}0}$} {be independent L\'evy processes with} respective L\'evy densities
+More specifically, let $\phi_{\varepsilon}\in C^{\infty}(\bbr)$ be a truncation function such that $\mathbf{1}_{|\zeta|\geq\varepsilon}\leq \phi _{\varepsilon}(\zeta)\leq\mathbf{1}_{|\zeta|\geq\varepsilon/2}$ and let {$Z(\varepsilon):=\{Z_{t}(\varepsilon)\}_{t\geq{}0}$} and {$Z'(\varepsilon):=\{Z'_{t}(\varepsilon)\}_{t\geq{}0}$} {be independent L\'evy processes with} respective L\'evy densities

 {Clearly, we have that